tyleredouglas/DeepPool/README.md

 # DeepPool

-DeepPool (formerly Haplomatic) is a deep-learning-based tool for estimating haplotype frequencies from pooled-sequencing data with dynamically scaled resolution.
-It addresses the trade-off between mapping resolution and estimation error in genetic mapping studies by predicting haplotype frequency estimation error and adjusting resolution until predicted error falls below a user-defined threshold, resulting in better localization of genetic signals without sacrificing accuracy.
+DeepPool (formerly Haplomatic) is a deep-learning-based tool for improving the localization of quantitative trait loci (QTL) from pooled-sequencing data using haplotype composition.
+While narrower QTL peaks improve downstream identification of candidate genes at causal loci, inappropriately high resolution during QTL scans can introduce noise and reduce QTL detection power.
+DeepPool addresses this trade-off between mapping resolution and estimation error by  predicting haplotype composition estimation error and adjusting resolution until predicted error falls below a user-defined threshold, resulting in better localization of genetic signals without sacrificing accuracy.
 Error predictions are made by hybrid neural network that combines a transformer-encoder that processes a matrix of all SNPs in a given genomic window, and a feed-forward regressor that processes summary features of local genomic characteristics.
 DeepPool has been validated on both simulated and empirical datsets.

 ## Features
 - Simulation of read-data from in silico populations experiencing recombination and drift to create training datasets
-- Bayesian MCMC haplotype frequency estimation.
+- Quantificaiotn of haplotype composition via Bayesian MCMC.
-- Deep learning-based prediction of haplotype frequency estimation error.
+- Deep learning-based prediction of haplotype composition estimation error.
 - Modules for feature generation, model training, fine-tuning, and validation.

 ## Installation